 IT Product life cycle

-There are 6 distinct phases of a product’s life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase Out.
+There are 6 distinct phases of a managed product’s life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase Out.
 Once a product completes Phase Out it is considered Discontinued.
-In this fast paced technology age era the product life cycle is becoming shorter and shorter.
+In this fast-paced technology age era, the product life cycle is becoming shorter and shorter.

-DMSMS is managed through various risk mitigation efforts, both during the manufacturing of a product as well as later in the products life cycle.
-DMSMS is a hot topic in Defence industry, military supply where the usable lifetime of an electronic system may far exceed the availability of the components used to produce that system.
+strategic management of DMSMS is managed through various risk mitigation efforts, both during the manufacturing of a product as well as later in the product life cycle.
+DMSMS is a hot topic in the Defence industry, military supply where the usable lifetime of an electronic system may far exceed the availability of the components used to produce that system.